ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 - **dram status** - This indicator gives you insight into the state of the DRAM manager.
    - **bytes written** - Number of bytes written to this channel's DRAM partition.
    - **bytes read** - Number of bytes read from this channel's DRAM partition.
-   - **overflow** - The DRAM parition could not be written to because the partition was full.
+   - **overflow** - The DRAM partition could not be written to because the partition was full.
-   - **partition full** - A live status showing when the parition is full.
+   - **partition full** - A live status showing when the partition is full.
 The partition can be full, it just needs to be read from before additional writes are made.
    - **last byte flushed** - An end of acquisition status where the last valid byte of the last packet has been read from the DRAM partition.